lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/README.md

 Background:
 - InnoDB storage engine wastes a great amount of disk space, but the only storage engine that is compatible with recorder.
 Memory storage engine [can't handle TEXT columns][memory-storage-engine] and Aria storage engine [can't handle foreign keys][aria-storage-engine] in the recorder [database][schema], MyRocks storage engine (though it has compression and flash-friendly) [is not available for 32-bit platforms][myrocks-storage-engine].
-- As a workaround a modified version of the official [database schema][schema] is created before the recorder tries to create it.
-The `entity_id` and `state` column's length is reduced from 255 to 128 char in the `states` table (they were too long for Aria keys), and 2 foreign keys are removed (Aria can't handle them, but the indexes are remained).
+- As a workaround a [modified][modified_schema] version of the [official][schema] database schema is created before the recorder tries to create it.
+The `entity_id` and `state` column's length is reduced from 255 to 128 char in the `states` table (they were too long for Aria keys), the 2 foreign keys are removed (Aria can't handle them, but the indexes are remained), the TEXT columns are compressed.

 **See the Documentation tab for the required configuration changes for the recorder integration!!!**